Thursday, 9 January 2014 - 12:27

 12 schools to start bilingual education trials

+From next school year, a total of 12 elementary schools in the Netherlands will start trials of bilingual education, Secretary for the Ministry of Education Sander Dekker said on Wednesday.
+Classroom / Wikipedia The bilingual schools will offer classes to students from kindergarten.
+They will offer traditional lessons such as gym, geography and biology in English.
+The schools will spent half of their teaching time in English.
+Dekker said that it is very important for Dutch children to learn speak English in addition to Dutch.
+In 2015, eight more schools will participate in the project.
+The performance of 20 participating schools will be evaluated in 2019.
 The 12 participating schools include: The Hague School Association in The Hague; The Polle in Marsum; The Blijenberg Rotterdam; The Lanteerne Nijmegen; Talent in Lent; The Violins School in Hilversum; The Wilge in Hilversum; The Children's Campus in Hilversum; The Groningen Schoolvereniging Groningen; The International School in Eindhoven; The Prince in Enschede; and Fisher School in Amsterdam.